Benzinga's Cannabis Capital Conference Day 2 Keynote with The Parent Company's Steve Allan | Benzinga

 Day 2 of Benzinga’s Cannabis Capital Conference began with a keynote presentation from Steve Allan, CEO of The Parent Company.
 Melissa Lee, reporter with CNBC’s Fast Money, moderated the discussion.

-The Parent Company (TPCO Holding Corp.) is California’s leading vertically-integrated cannabis company, combining best-in-class operations with leading voices in popular culture and social impact.
-It’s currently the largest SPAC in cannabis.
+The Parent Company (TPCO Holding Corp.), was formally the largest SPAC and as a result is now California’s leading vertically-integrated cannabis company, combining best-in-class operations with leading voices in popular culture and social impact.

 Thinking Global, Acting Local